googlecreativelab/aiexperiments-sound-maker/README.md

 NSynth lets you select and combine two sound sources.
 Use the slider to change the interpolation between the two sound sources.

+## CREDITS

+Built by [Yotam Mann](https://github.com/tambien) with friends on the Magenta and Creative Lab teams at Google.
+It uses [TensorFlow](https://tensorflow.org), [Tone.js](https://github.com/Tonejs/Tone.js) and open-source tools from the [Magenta](https://magenta.tensorflow.org/) project.
+Check out more at [A.I.
+Experiments](https://aiexperiments.withgoogle.com).

 ## Building

 To build and run your own, first make sure that you have [Node.js](http://nodejs.org/) and [webpack](https://webpack.github.io/) installed.